• Skip to primary navigation

 Notes

-• Makes 4 generous portions.
+• The basic recipe makes 4 generous portions.

-• SERVING: Before serving, pour hot milk over bobalki – the bread balls will soak up the milk.
+• SERVING: Before serving, pour hot milk over Bobalki – the bread balls will soak up the milk.
 Sprinkle with ground poppy seeds whisked with powdered sugar.
 Finally, drizzle with melted butter and stir until combined.

 • Serve as a warm, sweet dessert by spooning portions out of the large bowl and into small serving bowls.